Skip To Main Content

 Individual retirement account (IRA)

 A reference to an IRA without the moniker "Roth" in front of it is a reference to a traditional IRA, a tax-favored account designed to encourage saving for retirement.
 If your income is below a certain level or you are not covered by a retirement plan at work, deposits into a traditional IRA can be deducted.
 The maximum annual contribution for 2024—deductible or not—is $7,000 or 100 percent of the compensation earned during the year, whichever is less.
 This amount is up from $6,500 for 2023.
-Those who are age 50 or older at the end of the year can add an extra $1,000 "catch-up" contribution, bringing their annual limit to $8,000 for 2024 and 2023.
+Those who are age 50 or older at the end of the year can add an extra $1,000 "catch-up" contribution, bringing their annual limit to $8,000 for 2024.
 Also, spouses can contribute part of his other compensation to an IRA for a non-working spouse.
 The tax on all earnings inside the IRA is postponed until you withdraw the funds.
 In most cases there is a penalty for withdrawing funds before you reach age 59 1/2.
 The right to deduct contributions phases out at higher income levels for those covered by a retirement plan at work.
 See also Roth IRA.

 Individual retirement arrangement